 Well, this depends on what your reason is.
 If you suddenly have to take care of a relative and can’t move anywhere too far away from your current residence, then that’s fine.
 A college (I hope) would not be so immoral as to ruin your chances at other colleges because of that.

 If your reason is that you simply feel that you don’t want to attend that college anymore, there could be numerous consequences of that.
+By the way, read here if you want to know if you can apply as a freshman even if you have attended college.

 If the school is not that selective in their admissions, then they may let you off the hook with a heated letter/email about how you should have thought more carefully.